What is the Christmas bonus in Ireland?

 Who is entitled to the bonus?

-This year, if you’ve been receiving the Pandemic Unemployment Payment (PUP) or equivalent Jobseeker’s Payments for four months or more, you’ll qualify for the bonus.
+If you’ve been receiving Jobseeker’s Payments for twelve months or more, you’ll qualify for the bonus.

 Some other examples of qualifying welfare payments for the Christmas bonus include: